 Where can students get change for larger bills?

 5s or 10s.
-The library can't take checks and provide cash for
+The library cannot take checks and provide cash for

 printing.
-The information desk may be able to provide change, or will direct you to the Accounting Office.
+The Information Desk may be able to provide change.
 There is also a change vending

 Can I use a credit cards to pay for my printing?

 That may be an option in the future.